 You also get an overview of what actually happened and if clips could not be found or accessed.

-A small but mighty subtitles utility for DCI workflows, which cleans and checks SRTs exported from an NLE or delivered by a transcription AI to make them SMPTE standard-compliant.
-It takes FPS conversions, character limits depending on resolution, and fixed time shifts into account.
-It also batch-extracts SRTs from given FCPXMLs.
+A small but mighty subtitles utility for DCP workflows, which cleans and fixes SRTs exported from NLEs or delivered by AI to make them SMPTE-compliant.
+It offers FPS conversions, character limits depending on resolution, and fixed time shifts.
+It also batch-converts captions to SRTs from given FCPXMLs.

 Current Version: 1.1 (100% Swift, macOS 14+)

-BNM, which had a lot of advanced features.
+which had a lot of advanced spotting/reflow features.

 Takes care of potentially malformed values, ensuring UTF-8 & EBU compatibility for all languages.